TelemetryDeck/docs/articles/duration-events.md

 // etc.
 ```

-Note that Duration Signals are just ordinary signals, so you can totally reuse these for creating [funnel charts](https://telemetrydeck.com/docs/articles/how-to-funnel-insights/) and more.
+Note that Duration Events are just ordinary events, so you can totally reuse these for creating [funnel charts](https://telemetrydeck.com/docs/articles/how-to-funnel-insights/) and more.

 ### Content Engagement